 - A training workshop in business management and financial prudent was conducted for five days from 4th to 8th April at Madisi Secondary School.
-The training targeted youths who are at different levels of intervention from first to third years.
-The training was designed to equip participants with skills on how they can effectively handle and manage an enterprise.
-This skill was enhanced through a number of training methodologies such as lecturing, question and answer, focused group discussions and presentation among others.
+The training targeted youths who are different levels of intervention from first to third years.
+This training was designed through a number of training methodologies such as lecturing, question and answer, focused group discussions and presentations among others.
 The participants were also equipped with technical skill on how they can manage business finances.
 The training aimed at boosting capacity of the youths in coming up with sustainable businesses.

 - We have supported children with additional funds to boost their businesses.

 - We have paid school fees for 27 students in secondary school and supported 79 pupils in primary school with uniforms.

 Education: ZOE- The preschoolers showing us some of the songs and lessons they have learned.
 Paid school fees for 27 students in secondary school and supported 79 pupils in primary school with uniforms.

 Health: Only a portion of the medical supplies we brought with us for clinic.